Isoung/naes/README.md

 # naes
+# PURELY FOR EDUCATIONAL USES.
+SHOULD NOT BE USED IN PRODUCTION.
-* Built with Typescript which is compiled into Javascript
+### Built with Typescript which is compiled into Javascript

 # Usage
 ```Typescript